JSpeedie/G2ME-legacy/README.md

 ### The 'f' flag

-`G2ME -f filterUTSCStudents -vO`
+`G2ME -f currentStudents -vO`

+Stands for **f**ilter.
+Takes one argument in the form of a path to a filter file.
+This flag has no effect unless it precedes certain output flags.

-This flag is used in conjunction with the `-o` flag to filter the output.
+* This flag can be used with the `-C`, `-o`, `-O`, `-M`, or `-R` output flags.

-This flag takes an input of a player list file where each line is a file path (or file path from `player_dir`) to a player file created by `G2ME`.
+This flag is used in conjunction with the select output flags to filter the output.
+This flag takes an input of a player list file where each line is a name of a player in the current `G2ME` system.

 An example input file: